accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1.1/rgaa/criteres/4.4/index.md

 ---
-title: For each synchronised [time-based media](#time-based-media-audio-video-and-synchronised) with synchronised [captions](#synchronised-captions-media-object), are these captions relevant (exclusing special cases)?
+title: For each synchronised [time-based media](#time-based-media-audio-video-and-synchronised) with synchronised [captions](#synchronised-captions-media-object), are these captions relevant (excluding special cases)?
 ---